 Want another Devil hike? - Try out Devil's Punch Bowl here -

-Logistics for the circular walk from Hassocks to Devils Dyke
+Logistics for the Devils Dyke walk from Hassocks

 - Finish: Hassocks train station